I’m an optimist by nature.

 But we shouldn’t let brand recognition trick us into investing in companies whose best days are behind them.
 Just because we’re familiar with a company’s products or logo doesn’t mean they’ve stayed on the bleeding edge of progress.

-But some companies have simply lost their touch.
+But some companies have simply lost touch.
 They got buried in their past success and fell prey to unnecessary processes and groupthink.

 Some Silicon Valley “old guards” are trying to profit off their reputations from 20 or even 40 years ago… But they will be a black hole for investments.